hooblei/rmqws/README.md

 If not already installed - install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Varagnt](https://www.vagrantup.com/docs/installation/).

+> Please note that VirtualBox 5.1 is required to run this VM

 With VirtualBox and Varagnt installed, run `vagrant up` within the current directory, to fetch and initialize the virtual mashine.